ZhangYiqun018/psydraw/README.md

 ## Disclaimer

-PsychePal is a research and screening aid tool only.
+PsyDraw is a research and screening aid tool only.
 It should not be used as a diagnostic tool or a substitute for professional medical advice.
 Users assume full responsibility for any decisions or actions based on the use of this tool.

 ## Ethical Considerations

 The psychological well-being of children is a sensitive and critical matter.
-PsychePal is designed to support, not replace, the crucial role of mental health professionals and caregivers.
+PsyDraw is designed to support, not replace, the crucial role of mental health professionals and caregivers.
 Users must ensure that the tool is used ethically, maintaining the privacy and best interests of the children at all times.